hamada-g/blue-lab/docs/wazuh-installation.md

 - The Linux agent is active

 ### Notes
-- The initial manual package-download approach was abandoned in favor of the official repo/deployment-variable method from Wazuh documentation.
+- The initial manual package-download approach was abandoned in favor of the official repo-based deployment method from Wazuh documentation.
 - The Linux endpoint is the second monitored agent enrolled into the Blue Lab Wazuh manager.